 Today the kayaking trip down the river from Taumarunui to Pipiriki is popular.

 Settlement 12 km north-east of Whanganui.
-St Mary’s Anglican Church, built in 1877, is the oldest church on its original site in Wanganui District.
+St Mary’s Anglican Church, built in 1877, is the oldest church on its original site in Whanganui District.

 Settlement 18 km from Whanganui, the home of Ngā Paerangi and site of the first Catholic mission on the river in 1852.
 The unique twin-gabled meeting house is called Te Kiritahi.
 A nationally known cultural group, Te Matapihi, which has produced several compact discs and records, is organised from Kaiwhaiki.
 Shellrock was quarried nearby to build the Durie Hill tower.